fritids/travelstars/README.md

 <h3>To be completed when time permits:</h3>

 1. Add blog section using Wordpress to highlight travel adventures, general agency news and industry related stories.
 2. Add custom Google Map.
-I plan on getting API key, setting up custom map and implementing 100% width map to site in it's own section.
+I plan on getting API key, setting up custom map and implementing a 100% width map to the site in it's own section.